Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-13.md

 ## 120-005 Creating the startup and shutdown scripts

 ## 121-006 Implementation changes for Change Data Capture - Part 1
+We don't need the scheduler implementations that are pulling the outbox tables and processing the data.
+You can delete them.
+We can keep the cleaner schedulers that can be used to clean up the outbox tables.

+Also delete the kafka message publishers that are called from schedulers.
+Like PaymentRequestMessagePublisher and RestaurantApprovalMessagePublisher .
+We're now using debezium for publishing.

+We deleted the schedulers because producing outbox messages will be handled by the debezium connectors.

+When starting from scratch using CDC, it's good to use a table that debezium suggests as mentioned in debezium outbox event router guide.
+With this table structure, we can also use a transformer class which will extract the required fields instead of getting before and after objects.
+In that case, we don't do the state updates on the outbox tables and we can actually insert and immediately delete the outbox record because after the insertion, it'll be already be available in the DB tx logs.
+In that case, we would have to eliminate the delete ops just as we did for update op, so accepting if op == "c".

-007 Implementation changes for Change Data Capture - Part 2 008 Implementation changes for Change Data Capture - Part 3 009 Running multiple instances of services  with a Jmeter performance scenario 010 Using Optimistic locking & Comparing Lock strategies with Jmeter load test 011 Comparing Change Data Capture & Pulling the Outbox table using Jmeter load test
+## 122-007 Implementation changes for Change Data Capture - Part 2

+## 123-008 Implementation changes for Change Data Capture - Part 3

+## 124-009 Running multiple instances of services  with a Jmeter performance scenario
+## 125-010 Using Optimistic locking & Comparing Lock strategies with Jmeter load test
+## 126-011 Comparing Change Data Capture & Pulling the Outbox table using Jmeter load test